Ciara

 The Game (2013).
-In March 2022, it was announced that Ciara had joined the cast of the 2023 remake of The Color Purple as Nettie.
-Ciara has received multiple accolades, including a Grammy Award, two BET Awards, the Woman of the Year award from Billboard Women in Music, two MTV Video Music Awards, seven Soul Train Awards, and thirteen Ascap Music Awards.
-As of 2019, Ciara's worldwide sales total over 45 million.
+Ciara starred in the 2023 remake of The Color Purple as Nettie.
+Ciara has received multiple accolades, including a Grammy Award, two BET Awards, the Woman of the Year award from Billboard Women in Music, two MTV Video Music Awards, eight Soul Train Awards, and fifteen Ascap Music Awards.
+As of 2019, Ciara has sold over 45 million records worldwide.

 Early life

-Ciara Princess Harris was born in Fort Hood, Texas, on October 25, 1985, the only child of Jackie and Carlton Clay Harris.
+Ciara Princess Harris was born in Austin, Texas, on October 25, 1985, the only child of Jackie and Carlton Clay Harris.
 An army brat, she grew up in Georgia, New York, Utah, California, Arizona, and Nevada.
 She was named after the Revlon fragrance Ciara which was introduced in 1973.
-During her teens, Ciara and her family settled in Riverdale, Georgia.
+During her teens, Ciara and her family settled in College Park, Georgia, a suburb of Atlanta, where she attended North Clayton High School before graduating from Riverdale.

 In her mid-teens, Ciara formed the all-girl group Hearsay with two of her friends.
 The group recorded demos, but as time went on, they began to have differences and eventually parted ways.
 Despite this setback, Ciara signed a publishing deal as a songwriter.

 Her first writing credit was on Blu Cantrell's debut album, So Blu, for the song "10,000 Times".
 She also wrote the song "Got Me Waiting" for R&B singer Fantasia Barrino's debut album, Free Yourself.
 It was when she was writing songs that she met music producer Jazze Pha, whom she called her "music soulmate".
 In 2002, the two recorded four demos: "1, 2 Step", "Thug Style", "Pick Up the Phone", and "Lookin' at You", which all appeared on her debut album that was released two years later.
 "1, 2 Step" was the second single released from the album and it was a hit.